Ear Pin Back (Otoplasty)

 Where Your Surgery Will Be Performed

-Ear surgery is usually performed as an outpatient procedure in a hospital, the doctor’s office-based surgical facility, or a freestanding surgery center.
+Ear surgery is usually performed as an outpatient procedure in a hospital in Sacramento, the doctor’s office-based surgical facility, or a freestanding surgery center.

 Types Of Anesthesia